US to create 'unit' aimed at tackling domestic terrorism | DW | 11.01.2022

 "We face an elevated threat from domestic violent extremists — that is, individuals in the United States who seek to commit violent criminal acts in furtherance of domestic social or political goals," Olsen told a hearing before the Senate Judiciary Committee.

-"We have seen a growing threat from those who are motivated by racial animus, as well as those who ascribe to extremist anti-government and anti-authority ideologies," Olsen added.
+"We have seen a growing threat from those who are motivated by racial animus, as well as those who ascribe to extremist anti-government and anti-authority ideologies," Olsen said.

-Jill Sanborn, the executive assistant director in charge of the FBI's national security branch testified alongside Olsen and told lawmakers that the greatest threat comes from lone extremists who radicalize online and seek to carry out violent acts on so-called "soft targets"
+Jill Sanborn, the executive assistant director in charge of the FBI's national security branch testified alongside Olsen, told lawmakers that the greatest threat comes from lone extremists who radicalize online and seek to carry out violent acts on so-called soft targets.

-According to Olsen the unit would be part of his department's National Security Division and would "ensure there was effective handling and coordination of cases not only in the department but across the country."
-The Justice Department already has a counterterrorism section, however, Olson said that the domestic unit will "augment our existing approach."
+Olsen said the unit would be part of his department's National Security Division and would "ensure there was effective handling and coordination of cases not only in the department but across the country."
+The Justice Department already has a counterterrorism section.
+However, Olson said the domestic unit would "augment our existing approach."

 Responding to domestic terrorism is politically tricky in the US, as there are legal ambiguities as to what constitutes an act of domestic terror.

-Republican senators have suggested that justice authorities are giving more attention to the events of January 6 than the riots that erupted in US cities over racial injustice in 2020.
+Republican senators have suggested that justice authorities are giving more attention to the events of January 6 than to the protests that erupted in US cities over racial injustice in 2020.

-Republican senator Ted Cruz accused the department of "wildly disparate" treatment.
-Officials from the department said that domestic extremist violence would be treated the same, regardless of ideology.
+Republican Senator Ted Cruz accused the department of "wildly disparate" treatment.
+Officials from the department said domestic extremist violence would be treated the same, regardless of ideology.

 kb/wmr (AP,Reuters)